Knuth reward check: Reward amounts

-Delays
+Processing delays

 Knuth is often unable to answer immediately when a reader finds a mistake in one of his books or programs.
 In some cases, the delay has been several years.
 For example, on 1 July 1996, Knuth sent out more than 250 letters, 125 of which contained checks, for errors reported in The Art of Computer Programming since the summer of 1981.
 A few of these remain unclaimed as of May 2006.
 When Knuth is not able to reply immediately, he adds 5% interest, compounded continuously, to the reward.